Configure a Sigma OAuth application

 - Add an access policy for the authorization server

-- Create a security integration in Snowflake
+- [optional] Create a security integration (Snowflake only)

 Step 1: Create an app for Sigma in your IdP

 First, create a Web OpenID Connect app within your IdP for Sigma.
-Within the app, do the following:
+The exact configuration steps and wording of the options differ depending on your IdP.

 - Enable the authorization code grant type.